yunusemreyazici/notlar/veriyapilari/DataStructuresAndAlgorithmsJava.md

 - Visit https://www.youtube.com/watch?v=6iCHf7OZn6c&list=PL6Zs6LgrJj3tDXv8a_elC6eT_4R5gfX4d&index=1
 - Okay Let's go!
 - We first talk about the Singly Linked List
-#### Singly linked List is a data structure used for storing collection of nodes and has following properties
+Singly linked List is a data structure used for storing collection of nodes and has following properties
+- It contains sequence of nodes
+- A node has data and reference to next node in a list.
+- First node is the head node.
+- Last node has data and points to null.